open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 As shown in the [getting-started](../getting-started/README.md) doc, a valid [`MeterProvider`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#meterprovider) must be configured and built to collect metrics with OpenTelemetry .NET Sdk.
-`MeterProvider` holds all the configuration for metrics like metricreaders, views, etc. Naturally, almost all the customizations must be done on the `MeterProvider`.
+`MeterProvider` holds all the configuration for metrics like MetricReaders, Views, etc. Naturally, almost all the customizations must be done on the `MeterProvider`.

 ## Building a MeterProvider

-Building a `MeterProvider` is done using `MeterProviderBuilder` which must be obtained by calling `Sdk.CreateMeterProviderBuilder()`. `MeterProviderBuilder` exposes various methods which configures the provider it is going to build.
+Building a `MeterProvider` is done using `MeterProviderBuilder` which must be obtained by calling `Sdk.CreateMeterProviderBuilder()`. `MeterProviderBuilder` exposes various methods which configure the provider it is going to build.
-These includes methods like `AddSource`, `AddView` etc, and are explained in subsequent sections of this document.
+These include methods like `AddSource`, `AddView` etc, and are explained in subsequent sections of this document.
 Once configuration is done, calling `Build()` on the `MeterProviderBuilder` builds the `MeterProvider` instance.
 Once built, changes to its configuration is not allowed.
 In most cases, a single